MentalQ-App/.github/profile/README.md

 ## 🌟 **What Is MentalQ?**

 MentalQ is *the* journaling app designed specifically for **Gen Z**—the tech-savvy, self-aware generation that values mental health.
-With MentalQ, you’ll better understand your feelings, track your mental wellness, and unlock personalized insights to help you thrive.
+With MentalQ, you’ll better understand your feelings, track your mental wellness, and unlock insights to help you thrive.

 ---